Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ## Networking Tools

+### NetSpot

+NetSpot is a software tool for wireless network assessment, scanning and survey.
+It can analyze Wi-fi coverage and performance.
+It runs on Windows and MacOS.
+It is used to analyze radio signal leaks, map channel use, optimize wireless AP locations...

 ### WireShark

 WireShark is an open-source network packet analyzer offering a GUI to capture, analyze and load network packets.